mattzink7/cloudcannnon/README.md

 * Install and run the site locally following the Install and Run instructions above.
 Site must be running locally to perform the scan.
 * If this is your first time running pa11y, then you'll need to run npm install -g pa11y-ci to make sure pa11y is installed.
 * In a separate terminal window, run pa11y-ci to initiate the accessibility checker.

+## Images
+Images can be found in static/uploads.

 ## Site Settings